jacob1338/Guide-Git-Github-Commands/Guide-GitGithub-Commands.md

 # called origin.
 git remote add origin <url>
 # Move/rename a branch, together with its config and reflog.
-git branch -m Main
+git branch -m main
-git branch -M Main # -M is shortcut for --move --force
+git branch -M main # -M is shortcut for --move --force

 # Rename/delete remotes if needed: they are not commonly used
 git remote rename <old> <new>